open/close all folders

 - The world of Hero Corp has flying rays living in the forest.
 Not seen because of the low special-effects budget, but the protagonists mention that they taste weird.

 - Linkin Park's "In The End" music video had a whale flying in the newly greened desert.

-- Tales from Topographic Oceans by Yes has a school of fish lazing through some kind of misty air-stream emanating from a distant pyramid on a starry night on the cover.
+- Yes's Concept Album Tales from Topographic Oceans has a school of fish lazing through some kind of misty air-stream emanating from a distant pyramid on a starry night on the cover.
 Because Roger Dean, that's why.

 - The flying whale in the music video for "Inspectors of Inspectors" by Driftless Pony Club.

-- Flying fish actually has existed for quite some time in Magic: The Gathering, but it's only recently that they actually have the creature type Fish (creature type being the relative equivalent of species).
-Case in point: As early as the year 2000, we have Cloudskate, a flying manta ray, and Amugaba, a flying eel, but both have the creature type of Illusion instead (perhaps as a Lampshade Hanging).
+- Flying fish actually have existed for quite some time in the game, although the creature type Fish (creature type being the relative equivalent of species) was only officially created in 1997.
+Case in point: as early as the year 2000, we have Cloudskate, a flying manta ray, and Amugaba, a flying eel, but both have the creature type of Illusion instead (perhaps as a Lampshade Hanging).
 Then there is also Mulldrifter, an Elemental (in Lorwyn, Elementals are amalgamations of many animals, and this one just happens to be part fish and part bird).
 Only recently we have actual flying fish in the form of Windrider Eel and Sky-Eel School, in addition to erratas which gives other sea-creature types to those that don't have them when they are printed.

 - Dungeons & Dragons

 - Cloud ray, named so not because it flies in the clouds, but because you might mistake it for one.